 Here are Dimble’s recommendations for the best laptop for gaming.

 The Micro-Star International GS65 Stealth Thin has everything the gamers need.
 It is thin and light allowing you to toss it in your backpack or use it on your bed.
 And yes, you can play all the latest games at max settings.
 With 18mm thickness, it sports matte black aluminum body with gold accents.
 The standard model has GTX 1060 Max-Q GPU, however, we recommend to buy this notebook with GTX 1070 to get updated SSD and wireless networking option.
 It would allow you to play all new games above 60 fps.
 It would even permit you to bump the framerate to 100 fps by modifying some settings.
-An RGB keyboard from SteelSeries, a receptive touchpad, and a webcam make it the best gaming laptop of 2018.
+An RGB keyboard from SteelSeries, a receptive touchpad, and a webcam make it the best gaming laptop under $2000.

 - CPU: Intel Core i7-8750H